 Somaneh Bouba Diemé (aka Heart of a Giant) comes from Mali and Senegal (Africa).
-He now lives in Boston with his loving wife, Desiree, and their three children – two of whom are toddler twins.
+He now lives in Boston with his loving wife, Desirée, and their three children – two of whom are toddler twins.

-To make his health circumstances more meaningful and impactful, he involves himself with advocacy work for the American Heart Association.
+To make his health circumstances more meaningful and impactful, he involves health education and advocacy work for multiple health and wellness organizations.
 Bouba frequently shares his journey and speaks on topics related to heart health.
-And, he volunteers as a patient counselor at the Brigham and Women’s Hospital in Boston and as a patient ambassador for the LVAD Heartmate Program with Abbott.
-Also, he is getting ready to launch a non-profit organization for the advancement of heart health, patient support, and physician education in addition to advanced therapies and technologies, here in the US and back home in Africa.
+And he volunteers as a patient counselor hospital and as a patient ambassador for life-savings health technologies such as the LVAD or the ICD.

 Bouba believes that experience is the greatest learning tool that we all commonly share.
 By sharing his journey, he hopes to make his unique circumstances resonate with people — and that through this sharing, he may be able to express his love and gratitude to those who have walked with him in this path.